Zeyu-Li/next-django-template/README.md

 ## Backend

-See [api.next-django-template.test](api.next-django-template.test/) if you added to /etc/hosts (if you are on windows see Windows)
+See [api.next-django-template.test](api.next-django-template.test/) if you added to /etc/hosts (if you are on Windows you may also need to add aliases to C:\Windows\System32\drivers\etc\hosts)

 Django backend with logger, email, unit tests